IN-CORE/incore-services/server/hazard-service/README.md

 GET http://localhost:8080/hazard/api/hurricaneWindfields/json/florida?category=1&TransD=-83&LandfallLoc=28.08,-80.61&resolution=6&gridPoints=10

-This API does not store shapefiles in data service and is porbably not needed in production environment
+This API does not store shapefiles in data service and is probably not needed in production environment

 ### GET values from hurricane simulation